 Effect on receipt

-The TPoS MISF recovers KeyDerivationKey according to the formula in 5.5.4.2.
-The MISF then passes K to the MIS application, which then derives the key hierarchy, installing keys as necessary in the AAA used by the target network.
-The TPoS also must generate appropriate messages to the TPoA to install a media-specific pair-wise master key (MSPMK, defined in 10.2.1.2 of IEEE Std 802.21-XXXX) also derived from KeyDerivationKey, which will be used by the MN as necessary when the MN connects to the target network.
+The MISF passes KeyDerivationKey K to the MIS application, which then derives the key hierarchy, installing keys as necessary in the AAA used by the target network.
+The TPoS also must generate appropriate messages to the TPoA to install a media-specific pair-wise master key (MSPMK, defined in 10.2.1.2 of IEEE Std 802.21-XXXX) also derived from KeyDerivationKey K, which will be used by the MN as necessary when the MN connects to the target network.
 The MSPMK will be distributed to the target PoA using media-specific key distribution described in10.2.2 of IEEE Std 802.21-XXXX.

 The MIS application must generate an MN_NAI associated with the MNID provided; the two IDs are allowed to be the same.